EwanLyon/HeavenlyBodies-SpeedrunDocs/docs/guides/index.md

 - RTA Timing
   - Starts after the first cutscene has been skipped.
   - Stops when the Heavenly Bodies logo appears before the credits.

+- Glitches that allow you to progress the game while the in game Speedrun timer is paused is not allowed.

 ### Cleanup DLC